 Who else broke the rules, you know, that's out there lecturing the rest of us.

-If you can believe it, what a year this has been that we had, and here we are, less than a year later.
+And here we are, less than a year later.

-I mean, it's and I know that a lot of states now are experiencing what we said would happen, which is it's not if, it's when you get a rebound.
+I mean, it's, and I know that a lot of states now are experiencing what we said would happen, which is it's not if, it's when you get a rebound.

-Uh, talked about that a lot at the time with Dr. Oz and our medical aid team here.
+I talked about that a lot at the time with Dr. Oz and our medical aid team here.

-And I think Governor Cuomo did it on purpose.
+I think Governor Cuomo did it on purpose.

 No, I don't.